VukDukic/SheltonCapital/Project June2018.md

 I received many errors in the data import wizard where the mapping continuously failed.
 I can take screenshots, but essentially, the name didn’t match or couldn’t load or I didn’t have something mapped correctly.
 I have no idea.
 These should be added with Jeff Medina (or Chad Wickliffe) as the Owner (Eastern Territory)

-Let me know the expense and ETA for this.